Where to Stay in Bangkok: 137 Pillars Suites and Residences

 They also have a bistro and deli called the Bangkok Trading Post located in their lobby.
 They serve artisanal breads, jams, coffee, eggs, cakes and pastries.
 We failed to try their breakfast here but we did get to dine-in on our second night at the hotel.
 Although the staff was wonderful, the service could use some improvement.

 Overall, the property was immaculate and the amenities were amazing.
 I don’t know if its just the “Asian hospitality” but the hotel staff were incredible not just to us but to every guest I have observed.
 Thank you 137 Pillars for hosting us.
 I can honestly say that you guys made our stay in Bangkok worthwhile.
 And to think we almost missed out on this incredible experience.
 We can’t wait to visit again someday!

 - If you guys are looking for accommodations in Bangkok, then check out 137 Pillars Suites and Residences.
-They just launched their magic code campaign “stayat137“.
-Use the code and book directly on their website to get the best deal.
 Click this link to visit to their site: 137 PILLARS BANGKOK.

 Bangkok 10110, Thailand

 Disclaimer: This is a sponsored post and was written in collaboration with 137 Pillars Suites and Residences in Bangkok.
 As always, all opinions are my own and unbiased.